Roger Goodell: Early life

-Goodell was born in Jamestown, New York on February 19, 1959, to United States Senator Charles Ellsworth Goodell of New York, and his first wife Jean (Rice) Goodell of Buffalo, New York.
+Goodell was born in Jamestown, New York, on February 19, 1959, to United States Senator Charles Ellsworth Goodell of New York and his first wife, Jean (née Rice) Goodell, of Buffalo, New York.
 Goodell graduated from Bronxville High School where, as a three-sport star in football, basketball, and baseball, he captained all three teams as a senior and was named the school's athlete of the year.
 Injuries kept him from playing college football.
-Goodell is a 1981 graduate of Washington & Jefferson College in Washington, Pennsylvania with a degree in economics.
+Goodell is a 1981 graduate of Washington & Jefferson College in Washington, Pennsylvania with a Bachelor of Science in Economics.